lilyosah/tech-knowledgebase/Accessibility/Independent Study Plan.md

 - [ ] # Living Disability Theory: Reflections on Access, Research, and Design https://dl.acm.org/doi/pdf/10.1145/3373625.3416996

 ### Writing Outline and Plan
+Make this in the format of a paper, sort of literature review

 Talk about the levels of accessibility solutions that currently exist.
 Maybe because there are no clear responsibilities, it is unclear where this work should be done.

 - User